Ecualead/server/README.md

 ## Using middleware

 The server package includes some middleware that optional can be used.
-These are some middleware used in the IKOA Business Platform development.

 ### Response handlers